Improving access

-Eating disorders affect people of all backgrounds, identities, and experiences, yet up to 90% won't get care.
-We're here to change that with effective, inclusive care.
+Eating disorders affect people of all walks of life, yet up to 90% won't get care.
+We're here to change that — bringing people of all backgrounds comprehensive, inclusive, and effective care.

 30 million Americans will have an eating disorder in their lifetime.